 The United States Attorney’s Office’s criminal division handles a variety of federal prosecution work to pursue justice and remove dangerous criminals from Wyoming communities.
 Due to the small size of the staff, criminal Assistant United States Attorneys (AUSAs) must each be prepared to handle a variety of matters.
 Specialization is encouraged in order for AUSAs to develop deeper expertise in important areas of the law; however, every criminal AUSA must be prepared to handle almost any criminal matter on short notice, in the event other AUSAs are unavailable.

 Figure 1 illustrates the most common felony offense categories prosecuted by the criminal division.
-Narcotics-related prosecutions make up the largest category of work for the division and include prosecutions under the Organized Crime Drug Enforcement Task Forces (OCDETF) program, which targets the largest regional and national drug-trafficking organizations.
-In FY 2011, 78% of narcotics defendants faced charges stemming from the illegal use of, or trafficking in, methamphetamine.
-Prosecutions for immigration-related offenses and those for violent crime each represent a 24% portion of the pie chart.
+Narcotics-related prosecutions include prosecutions under the Organized Crime Drug Enforcement Task Forces (OCDETF) program, which targets the largest regional and national drug-trafficking organizations.
+Prosecutions for immigration-related offenses and those for violent crime each represent a 15% portion of the pie chart.
 Violent crime offenses include Indian Country violent crime, firearms offenses (most of which fall under the Project Safe Neighborhood program), bank robbery, child exploitation (all of which falls under the Project Safe Childhood program), as well as other violent crime.
-A government regulatory offense was the primary offense for about 15% of all defendants filed in FY 2011.
+A government regulatory offense was the primary offense for about 31% of all defendants filed in FY 14.
 Offenses in this category include counterfeiting, energy pricing and related fraud, environmental offenses, money laundering and other regulatory offenses.
-White collar crime defendants represented 4% of all defendants filed in FY 2011.
+White collar crime defendants represented 4% of all defendants filed in FY 14.
 This category includes bank fraud and embezzlement, computer crime, bankruptcy fraud, health care fraud, mortgage fraud, investment fraud and other types of fraud.
-Lastly, about 7% of defendants are captured in the other criminal offenses category, which includes assimilated crimes, non-violent Indian Country offenses, official corruption, terrorism and national security offenses, among other crimes.
+Lastly, about 12% of defendants are captured in the other criminal offenses category, which includes assimilated crimes, non-violent Indian Country offenses, official corruption, terrorism and national security offenses, among other crimes.

 Since the District of Wyoming is comprised of so many areas managed by the federal government, the criminal division also prosecutes over a 1,000 misdemeanors each year to address violations in national parks, at national monuments and in other federal areas.
 See the following link for more information on our misdemeanor program: Violations in Yellowstone and Grand Teton National Parks and in Other Federal Enclaves